yale-nova/found-in-translation/README.md

 - Hardware: NVIDIA GeForce RTX 4090
 - OS: Ubuntu 24.04.1 LTS

-Given these setups, the following table summarizes the main results in our paper and the estimated time needed to sequentially run all the experiments for those results.
+Given these setups, the following table summarizes the main results in our paper and the estimated time needed to run all the experiments for those results sequentially.

 The times for Attack Efficacy are itemized by attack: our attack (FIT), IHOP, and Naive Bayes (NB).
-The IHOP times are based on prior runs with the AMD setup and serve as an upper bound; we have observed an up to 2x speedup on the Apple M2 Pro for some experiments.
+The IHOP times are based on prior runs with the AMD setup and serve as an upper bound; we have observed a speedup of up to 2x on the Apple M2 Pro for some experiments.

 | Experiment Name / Section | Related Figures  | Estimated Time on GPU <br> (FIT + IHOP + NB) | Estimated Time on CPU <br> (FIT + IHOP + NB)|
 |---------------------------|------------------|------------------------|------------------------|